utPLSQL/utPLSQL/docs/userguide/annotations.md

 end test_payment_set_off;
 ```

 When you execute tests for your application, the framework constructs a test suite for each test package.
-Then it combines suites into grouping suites by the `%suitepath` annotation value so that the fully qualified path to the `recognize_by_num` procedure is `USER:payments.test_payment_recognition.test_recognize_by_num`.
+Then it combines suites into grouping suites by the `--%suitepath` annotation value so that the fully qualified path to the `recognize_by_num` procedure is `USER:payments.test_payment_recognition.test_recognize_by_num`.
 If any of its expectations fails then the test is marked as failed, also the `test_payment_recognition` suite, the parent suite `payments` and the whole run is marked as failed.
 The test report indicates which expectation has failed on the payments module.
 The payments recognition submodule is causing the failure as `recognize_by_num` has not met the expectations of the test.
-Grouping tests into modules and submodules using the `%suitepath` annotation allows you to logically organize your project's flat structure of packages into functional groups.
+Grouping tests into modules and submodules using the `--%suitepath` annotation allows you to logically organize your project's flat structure of packages into functional groups.

 An additional advantage of such grouping is the fact that every element level of the grouping can be an actual unit test package containing a common module level setup for all of the submodules.
 So in addition to the packages mentioned above you could have the following package.
 ```sql